zeromev/zeromev.github.io/explorer.md

 *    notice that the user loss is higher than the attacker's profit, which is typical
 *    the delay column shows that the victim had to wait 1 min 58 secs to be included, only to be attacked when they were
 *    hover over it to see the delay as measured by each zeromev node
-*    hover over arrival time to see first time each zeromev node saw this transaction when it was pending
+*    hover over arrival time to see the first time each zeromev node saw this transaction when it was pending

 ### heatmap (+2 mins)

-*    look at the multi-coloured heatmap bar on the left under the 'block order' button
+*    look at the multi-coloured heatmap on the left under the 'block order' button
+*    it is a summary of the colours down the side of each transaction in the transaction table
 *    the colours are all mixed up because the time order of transactions in the block is mixed up too
 *    this is bad news because toxic MEV happens when miners order transactions by self-interest and not by time
 *    click on 'fair order'
-*    the heatmap is now showing that the transactions have been sorted in time order with the oldest first (light yellow), and the most recent last (dark black)
+*    the heatmap now shows that transactions have been sorted in time order with the oldest first (light/yellow), and the most recent last (dark/black)
 *    notice that the earliest transaction in the block was delayed by 17 mins 24 secs before being included
 *    the sandwich attacks have disappeared, so what happened to them?
 *    click on 'info' to see only transactions of interest